LucyHeath/ChamPeakx/README.md

 * Develop the front-end CRUD functionality for an admin to add/update mountaineering routes themselves.
 The back end is in situ for this.
 * Add in a favorites sytem
 * Develop a user profile page, which includes an ability to add a profile picture, bio, experience  and which displays their reviews, and favourites all in one place.
+* Refactor the image upload function, so images upload as an array on the backend.
+* Whilst the app is fairly responsive this could be further optimised, especially for mobile.
+* Build in the average rating to the back end, and display this on the mountaineering route single page, not just on the individual review.
+* Change the reviewer rating to a hover stars effect for a better UX